-For the shippers we intend to improve the action of arranging and purchasing Less than Truckload (LTL) freight.
-Project FreightOur system will be accessible to any user level and designed to reflect commonly used functionality in other well trafficked sights.
-As the shipper enters the shipment’s specifications our system adjusts costs and driver pools in real-time.
-This functionality will allow the shipper to align their budget with their needed services.
-There will be no hidden costs in their transaction and the shipper will have true knowledge of the cost for each service they select.
-Project Freight’s service charge to the shipper of 10% will be stated clearly and separately on each transaction.
+For shippers we intend to improve the experience of arranging for and securing LTL freight services.
+Project Freight’s user interface will be easy for any level of user to take advantage of, and will be designed to reflect commonly used functionality found in other well trafficked e-commerce websites.
+As the shipper enters the shipment’s specifications, our system will adjust displayed costs and driver pools in real-time.
+This functionality will allow the shipper to align their budget with the services they require.
+Transactions will carry no hidden costs and shippers will enjoy full transparency related to the fees for services they select.
+Project Freight’s service fee to the shipper of 10% the freight carrying fees will be stated clearly and separately on each transaction.

-Another value proposition added for the shipper will be our Project Freightvetting process of each driver.
-During driver sign-up, we will verify their status with the Federal Motor Carrier Safety Administration and their current insurance paperwork.
-Then we develop a protocol to continue to check throughout the year.
+Another value proposition provided for the shipper will be Project Freight’s vetting process for each driver.
+During driver sign-up, we will verify the status of the driver with the Federal Motor Carrier Safety Administration, as well as vet the status of their insurance paperwork.
+We will develop a protocol to continue to check on these items throughout the year.
 We will continually monitor a driver’s work history with Project Freight.
 The smoother the shipment’s process and delivery, the better experience for our customers.
-Our company will expect a high level of transparency and follow through from the drivers.
+Our company will expect a high level of transparency and follow-through from the drivers.
 We do not take that expectation for granted, we intend to earn it with our actions.
-We will create an environment where our driving population is supported (paid quickly, bring more safe parking spot online, less wait times).
-Instinctually they will want to rise to the occasion of consistently providing good service for our shippers.
+We will create an environment where our driving population feels utterly and thoroughly supported (e.g., paid quickly; directed to safe overnight parking; offered helpful services along their chosen routes, etc.).
+As a result, drivers will be encouraged to rise to the occasion of consistently providing good service for our shippers.

-How do we connect with the right customers within the 7.5 million business that rely on the America’s trucking industry?
-The development and testing of our minimum viable product’s will focus on the West Coast’s I-5 Corridor.
-We will invite Axiom’s vendor and partnership contacts along the West Coast to be a part of our beta testing phase.
-From these contacts, Project Freightwe will target companies that specialize in manufacturing and fabricating with must make delivery deadlines.
-The early testing participants will help shape the shipping functionalities and will be ripe for conversion to active customers.
+How do we connect with the right customers across the population of 7.5 million businesses that rely on America’s trucking industry?
+The development and testing of our minimum viable product will focus on the West Coast’s I-5 corridor.
+We will invite members of Axiom’s West Coast vendor and service partner network to be a part of our beta testing phase.
+Via this rich and focused network of contacts, Project Freight will target shippers that specialize in specialty fabrication and manufacturing with “must make” delivery deadlines.
+These beta testing partners will help shape the development of the platform’s shipping functionality, and will be ripe for conversion to active customers once the platform has reached the necessary level of maturity.

-Once Project Freightwe have solidified our niche of shipping clients along the I-5 Corridor (must make deliveries), we will begin to spread our wings into supplying our service for any Less than Truckload Freight within the same region.
-Project Freight We will engage with our testing audiences on the trade shows they attend, publications they read and vendors they use, and we will incentivize our shipping customer to refer us to their business partners or associates.
-We will create strategic partnerships with organizations that hold the similar value of using technology to improve our customers’ conditions and seek to involvement in the organization’s events or available volunteer positions.
+Once Project Freight has established a niche with shipping clients along the I-5 Corridor with “must make” delivery requirements, we will begin to expand into the West Coast’s greater LTL Freight market.
+Project Freight will engage with our beta test partners, discover which trade shows they attend, which trade and other publications they read, and which vendors they use.
+We will then incentivize our shipping customers to refer us to their own networks of business partners and commerical associates.
+We will create strategic partnerships with organizations that place similar value on using technology to improve the customer condition.